 - If you have already posted your instruments you should resubmit your notification electronically.
 And include the details of any payments you have made in respect of that notification.
-If you do not resubmit your notification electronically, your instruments will not be assessed or returned to you until temporary coronavirus (COVID-19) measures end.
+They cannot assess or return your instruments until temporary COVID-19 measures have been taken.

-- However, the Stamp Duty must be paid before HMRC can process the stock transfer form.
-If your email notification without paying the Stamp Duty HMRC will contact you by email before they progress your notification.
+- HMRC must pay Stamp Duty before they process a stock transfer form.
+If you email the notification without paying Stamp Duty, HMRC will contact you by email before they progress your notification.

 - You should allow HMRC 20 working days to give them time to deal with your form.

 Errors that cause delays or rejection of the application

 - There is no date on a stock transfer form.

 - Document consideration value is not shown on the form when stamp duty is rounded to the nearest £5.
 Give the value of the shares if you are given shares as consideration.